HLTV

-HLTV, formerly an acronym of Half-Life Television, is a news website and forum which covers professional Counter-Strike: Global Offensive esports news, tournaments and statistics.
+HLTV, formerly an initialism of Half-Life Television, is a news website and forum which covers professional Counter-Strike 2 esports news, tournaments and statistics.
 It is one of the leading websites within the Counter-Strike community with over 4 million unique visitors each month.
 In February 2020, the site was acquired by the sports betting group Better Collective.

 History

 HLTV was founded in 2002 by Martin "Martin" Rosenbæk and Per "Nomad" Lambæk.
 It was initially created to host recordings of Counter-Strike 1.6 matches, although it grew to include Counter-Strike and Half-Life news.
 HLTV started storing GOTV demos for Counter-Strike: Global Offensive when they were introduced in 2012.
 It has since evolved to include news, statistics, and analysis for the professional esports scene of Global Offensive.

 Since late 2015, HLTV ranks the teams based on their own rating system.
 HLTV have awarded Most Valuable Player (MVP) medals to the highest performing player at each tournament.
 They also award Exceptionally Valuable Player (EVP) medals to players putting in an above average performance.
 In 2016, HLTV launched dust2.dk, a website dedicated to the Counter-Strike scene in Denmark.
 They followed this up in 2017 by launching dust2.us, a local website for the Americas.
 Data, such as professional match results, are fed through from the subsidiary websites to HLTV.
 Since 2010 with the first version of Counter-Strike, HLTV has ranked all of the professional Counter-Strike players based on their performance that year.
 In May 2019, HLTV was officially integrated into Global Offensive, where you can now find professional tournaments, provided by data from HLTV.

 HLTV has received many visual updates throughout the years, with the most recent one taking place in 2017.

 In 2020, HLTV announced that it and sister site dust2.dk had been acquired by Better Collective, a sports betting group based in Denmark.